A Design Studies Master in Fine Arts Online Exhibition

 - Livestream Performance II: “Long Draw (Training for Spinsterhood)“.
 Reiteration of previous performance.
 Friday, April 23, 2021.
 1-3PM CT.

 “Tromp as Writ” is a Design Studies Master in Fine Arts Exhibition for the Spring Semester 2021.
-Originally intended to be installed in the Ruth Davis Design Gallery, the exhibition is supported by the Design Studies Program at the School of Human Ecology.
+Originally intended to be installed in the Ruth Davis Design Gallery, the exhibition is supported by the Design Studies Department at the School of Human Ecology.
 Private installation and events occurred April 16-April 23, 2021.
 The exhibition is not open to the public.